invertedorigin/home-infra/talos/README.md

 node again until the TTL expires.
 The blackhole drops it on the first hop.
 ## Routed API VIP

-`10.246.0.32` is a second Kubernetes API endpoint alongside the Layer 2 VIP `10.0.1.10`, which stays the cluster endpoint for now.
+`10.246.0.32` is the Kubernetes API VIP.
+The cluster endpoint is `https://k8s.home.arpa:6443`: a `DNSEndpoint` in `apps/kube-vip` has external-dns publish that name to the UDM, pointing at the VIP.
+The old Layer 2 VIP `10.0.1.10` is gone; it stays in `certExtraSANs` until no kubeconfig uses it.
+Node IPs are also in the API certificates, so `https://<node-ip>:6443` works as break-glass access.
+The kubelet and Cilium use KubePrism (`127.0.0.1:7445`), which also lists `localhost` and the node IPs, so a cold start never waits on the VIP or DNS.
 Each control-plane node has an empty `dummy-api` link, and its `fabric` BGP instance advertises whatever that link carries (`advertise: [dummy-api]`, the equivalent of `redistribute connected`). kube-vip (`apps/kube-vip`) runs on every